IBM/universal-connectors/docs/UC_Configuration_GI.md

 1. Click **Connections** in the **Settings** menu.

-2. Click **Manage > UC plug-ins**.

-3. If the plug-in is already installed, proceed to <em>**step 4**</em>.
-If the plug-in for the specific data source type is not installed, click **Add plug-in**.
-Go to the directory with the plug-ins you already downloaded, select the .zip file for this data source type, and click **Open**.

-4. Navigate back to the Connections page (**Settings > Connections**).

-5. Click **Add connection.**  The Connect to new data source page opens, with a card for each data source type whose plug-in is already installed.
+2. Click **Add connection.**  The Connect to new data source page opens, with a card for each available data source type.

-6. Select the data source type.
+3. Select the data source type.
 This opens a panel that aids you in initiating the connection.

     a **Select data source environment**: Select the environment that hosts your data source.